 I’ve been pretty hard on the Charger4 but is it a great bike and better than the Charger3, which was itself a favourite companion on road and trail?
 The answer is undoubtedly yes!
 But you do question the wisdom of Bosch releasing a system with no backwards compatibility to its existing hardware and software platform, an action, which has forced electric bike manufacturers like Riese and Muller to redesign their flagship model.

 Thankfully this redesign has been a success, and the Charger4 is a real credit to the brand.
 Riese & Muller have maintained the Chargers rock solid handling and surefootedness while adding more range and features provided by the new Bosch Smart System.
-So if you’re looking for range and durability in a bike and only want to own one e-bike that can take on pretty much all types of terrain and also carry the shopping home, then you cannot go wrong with the Charger4.
+The range extender battery and Rohloff integration have also turned the Charger into a real Grand Tour contender.
+So if you’re looking for range, quality and durability in a bike and only want to own one e-bike that can take on pretty much all types of terrain and also carry the shopping home, then you still cannot go wrong with the new Charger.

 Find out more about about the Charger 4 >>